kimdah/Computational-physics/project4/README.md

   This folder contains the Ising.cpp source file.
 Note that the main.cpp source file will be linked with the Ising.cpp source file.

 # Code structure
   Our code is mainly split into two parts: 'main.cpp' and 'Ising.cpp'.
 We mainly use 'main.cpp' to run a simulation for each task using the 'simulate()' function in 'main.cpp'. 'simulate()' will then use the functions located in 'Ising.cpp'.
-If you wish to run simulation with some spesific parameters, you can so so using the last command given in the instuctions below.
+If you wish to run simulation with some spesific parameters, you can do so using the last command given in the instuctions below.

 # Compiling, running and plotting